Bumshakalaka/krAIna/README.md

 * Chats history which can be recalled.
 They are auto-named and describe
 * Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanent)
 * Assistant selection
-* Support for snippets — right-click in user query widget to apply transformation on a text
+* Support for snippets — right-click in the user query widget to apply transformation on a text
 * Overwrite Assistant settings
 * persistence storage on exit
 * progress bar to visualize that LLM is working
 * status bar with information about estimated token used for system prompt, history, tools, completions.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Live token estimation for a user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as:
-  * `chat.sh SHOW_APP` which run Chat application or show it.
+  * `chat.sh SHOW_APP` or `chat.bat SHOW_APP` which run Chat application or show it.
 It can be assigned to a global shortcut in OS
-  * run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"`
+  * run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"` or `chat.bat RUN_SNIPPET translate "Co tam słychać?"`
 * Markdown/HTML support
-* Debug Window (left-bottom corner) with the application logs
+* Debug Window (right-bottom corner) with the application logs

+## Requirements
+1. Python >= 3.10 + IDLE (Tk GUI)
+2. Python venv package
+3. Git

 ## Install
 1. Clone the project.
-2. Run the `setup.sh` script, which executes the commands below, or run the commands below by yourself.
+2. Run the `setup.sh` or `setup.bat` script, which executes the commands below, or run the commands below by yourself.

     1. Create a virtual environment: `python3 -m venv .venv`
     2. Install the requirements from `requirements.txt`: `pip install -r requirements.txt`.